August 18th, 1996, 2.30pm, The Mariott Marquis Hotel, New York

 Performance of Andrew Downes' Flute Symphony by the USA National Flute Convention's Professional Flute Choir directed by Carol Kniebusch Noe, Washington DC, August 2001

 The National Flute Convention, 2001:

 Two other performances stand out in my mind.
 Firstly, one in Venezuela, by the National Flute Orchestra of Venezuela, conducted by Carol Kniebusch Noe.
 We heard the recording of this concert.
 The sound was magnificent!
 Secondly, Jenny Brooks conducted the National Flute Orchestra of Mexico in Mexico City in a performance of the Flute Symphony.
 Jenny has conducted many performances of Andrew's flute music in the UK, in particular at the Stratford upon Avon International Flute Festival.

 As a result of all these works, Andrew was commissioned by Nancy Spidel, director of the Colorado Flute Orchestra to compose his beautiful Mountain Song, for Flute Choir, Harp and String Bass.
 Andrew made a quick visit to Colorado in the Rockies for the premiere.
 It was just before Christmas 2003.
-I couldn't go because I was busy: Anna was due to get married to Mike Price 2 days after Christmas!
+I couldn't go because I was busy: our daughter Anna was due to get married to Mike Price 2 days after Christmas!

 Premiere of Andrew Downes' Mountain Song for Flute Choir, Harp and String Bass, Colorado Flute Orchestra directed by Nancy Spidel, 2003